monktastic/blog/pages/radical-skepticism.md

 Nonetheless, it is such an incredibly *strong* preference that it may be hard to recognize as one.
-Such a conclusion is uncomfortable, and this discomfort is good enough reason to believe in time -- logic be damned.
+Such a conclusion is uncomfortable, and comfort *is* a good enough reason to believe in time -- logic be damned.

 Russell:

 > “Skepticism, while **logically impeccable**, is **psychologically impossible**, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”

-Same with David Hume (whose brilliant Problem of Induction similarly refutes the rationality of using the past to make any predictions about the future):
+David Hume (whose brilliant Problem of Induction similarly deconstructs the future):

 > "Should it be asked me whether I sincerely assent to this argument which I have been to such pains to inculcate, whether I be really one of those